• Skip to primary navigation

 Pat Taaffe

-Another legend of the sport was that of Jockey, Pat Taaffe.
+Another legend of the sport was that of the jockey Pat Taaffe.
 The Irishman had rode many winners in his career, including the Grand National, Cheltenham Gold Cup, Irish Grand National, King George VI Chase, Hennessey Gold Cup and the Whitbred Gold Cup.

 Primary Sidebar